sergio-usma/drops_animation_project/README.md

 # 📖 Key Codes Project <a name="about-project"></a>

-**Drops Animation** is a micro-project based on JavaScript that prints on the screen the key, code, and key code of every key that you press on your physical keyboard.
+**Drops Animation** is a micro-project based on JavaScript that generate a random animation hypnotic-psychedelic effect on the screen.
+The project was developed using HTML5, CSS3 and basic JavaScript DOM manipulation.

 ## 🛠 Built With <a name="built-with"></a>

 ### Tech Stack <a name="tech-stack"></a>

-The project was develop using HTML5, CSS3 and basic javascript DOM manipulation with basic addEventListeners to listen the key pressed by the user.
+The project was developed using HTML5, CSS3 and basic javascript DOM manipulation with basic animations and transitions using Math.random() function to generate random values for the animation appearing coordinates.

 <!-- Features -->

 ### Key Features <a name="key-features"></a>

-- **Listen pressed key on physical keyboard**
+- **DOM manipulation using JavaScript ES6**
-- **Present the UTF Code of the key**
+- **Element creation using DOM**
-- **Shows the key code of the given key]**
+- **Basic HTML and CSS styling**

 <p align="right">(<a href="#readme-top">back to top</a>)</p>